marcusyoung/otp-tutorial/README.md

-# OpenTripPlanner - creating and querying your own multi-modal route planner
+# OpenTripPlanner Tutorial - creating and querying your own multi-modal route planner

 This is an introductory tutorial (approx. 2 hours) covering the setup and querying of an OpenTripPlanner instance.